Dionysos4488/My-.CIA-Archive/README.md

 # My-.CIA-Archive
-.cia files for use with QR-Code/FBI
+.cia files and QR-Code for use with FBI

+Currentliy we have:
+GB,GBC,GBA,SNES

 QR-Codes are made with https://createaqr.app/